dairycultist/BotChip/README.md

 what if I made an open source robo with hardware and AI software interacting with an abstraction layer for behaviours like eye-tracking and such

+open-source wifebot (since I just want Connection and Booba without having to ignore all the undesirable features of a human and their desires)

 I wonder what's the simplest robot design that would evoke a "kinda alive feeling" response

 responsiveness is pretty important